dhable/caffeinatedideas.com/_posts/2013-08-29-taming-nodejs-with-clojurescript.md

 Typing lein compile from the project root will generate a directory target/app that contains all of the resources from our project and a file called server.js.
 This is the Javascript that was generated from all the Clojurescript source files.
-It can be read by a human, but I wouldn't recommend it.
+It can be read by a human, but I wouldn\'t recommend it.

 Running the compiled output still requires some manual steps.
-Recall that we wrote our application against restify but didn't download anything.
+Recall that we wrote our application against restify but didn\'t download anything.
 If you were writing an app in straight node.js with Javascript, you would have created a NPM project file and used npm install to pull in this third party library.
 Well, we can do the same thing here.
 Add the following package.json file to target/app.